-To get a better idea of the work that goes into a dramatic production, let’s review some common AVL and theater terms.
+To get a better idea of the work that goes into a dramatic production, let’s review some common AVL and theatrical terms.

 A lot goes into a theater production to get ready for opening night.
 Here are some commonly used theater stage terms you might hear as you prepare for an upcoming performance:

 The batten is a bar made of pipes, steel or wood that extends horizontally across a wall of the set, either upstage or downstage.
 This is where you hang decorations, props and some types of lighting for a scene.
 You can also use a batten to reinforce flats.

 A black box is an area on the stage, usually a four-walled room, with no strict set pieces, props or assigned areas.
 Everything is usually painted black.
 The idea is to reconfigure the black box to suit scene needs with lighting and changing props.
 Some theaters, known as black box theaters, specialize in black-box-only productions.

 A cue is any audible or visual signal given to or from technical departments to initiate a certain effect.
 Sound cues are known as SQ, while visual cues are called Vis.
 The act of giving someone a cue is “cueing.”